Preserving and promoting awareness in the history and heritage of the Gatineau Valley since 1962

 ![]() |

-Remembering Brian Doyle
+Brian Doyle Film Premiere

 Brian will be greatly missed by all his friends in the Gatineau Valley Historical Society.